LoginSHOPshop

 The Permission Slip

 It’s hard to believe I’m done filling out permission slips for you.
-When I stare down the fact that we are leaving Tuesday…two tickets out, one ticket home, I can’t get rid of my chills.
-I’ve been so excited for you, I still am…you are about to experience one of the greatest privileges on this […]
+When I stare down the fact that we are leaving Tuesday…two tickets out, one ticket home, I can’t get rid of my chills. […]

 By